superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 }
 {% endhighlight %}

 However, the code above is just a proof of concept to show how to get the class of a property from its name.
 We don't have to do it if we pass the class instead of the class name to `reload`, and not to mention it highly relies on the implementation of how `NSStringFromClass` works in `Swift`, which might be changed in future.
-I would highly recommend to use the better maintained `EVObject` instead of my `LFModel`, which is used in this tutorial just because it's much simpler to understand.
+I would highly recommend to use the better maintained `EVObject` instead of my `LFModel`, which is used in this tutorial just because its implementation is much simpler to understand.

 ## Conclusion